coopachupa/Project-3-/README.md

 ## Introduction
 "DATA" is a 501(c)(3) non-profit agency that conducts objective, nonpartisan research and delivers insights that decision-makers can trust.
 Our funding consists of grants, fundraisers and donations.
 Over the years, we have experienced funding challenges and have decided to offset our expenses by establishing a for-profit subsidiary called Data_Grinders.
 Our primary objective is to generate consistent income while promoting the mission and values of "Data".

+Data_Grinders was decided upon because of a mutual interest in the Coffee Business.
+Our team wanted acquire a deeper understanding of the variables associated with the Coffee industry.
+We sought out to gather the following information to make decisions and answer questions that our Boad of Directors, investors, community and others may have about our chosen subsidiary.

 ### **Objectives & Purpose:**
 1. **Revenue Generation** - Provide financial support to fund "Data's" non-profit programs and initiatives.
 2. **Brand Awareness** - Leverage the coffee business to raise awareness about our non-profit's mission.
 3. **Community Engagement** - Create opportunities for local partnerships and employment.
 4. **Sustainability** - Establish a long-term funding source that reduces reliance on donations and grants.

-Data_Grinders was decided upon because of a mutual interest in the Coffee Business.
-Our team wanted acquire a deeper understanding of the variables associated with the Coffee industry.
-We sought out to gather the following information to make decisions and answer questions that we, our Boad of Directors, investors and others may have about our chosen subsidiary.
+Hypothesis: The quality of coffee is closely tied to the world's leading coffee-exporting countries.
+1. How have coffee imports and exports changed over time (2013 – 2023) for the top 5 countries?
+2. What countries were the top 5 coffee exporters and importers?
+3. Which countries were the top 5 coffee consumers?
+4. What countries score highest in overall quality?
+5. Which countries consume the most coffee relative to their population?
+Analysis and cleaning of our data
 ## Instructions on how to use and interact with the project:

 ## At least one paragraph summarizing efforts for ethical considerations made in the project: